 I firmly believe that we in the Western World eat far more meat than we need to and that the pressure it puts on our health and the environment is unsustainable.
 My family and I have been cutting back on the amount of meat we eat for a number of years.
 You can find out more about our journey in my post An Occasional Vegetarian.
 Although I doubt we will ever actually become completely vegetarian, eating less meat has benefitted my family’s health and our budget.

-I love sharing vegetarian recipes here on The 21st Century Housewife and over the years I’ve developed quite a few.
-Family favourites include
+I love sharing vegetarian recipes and over the years I’ve developed quite a few.
+Family favourites for National Vegetarian Week include

-Even if the idea of giving up meat for the whole week is daunting, try my delicious recipes to replace just one meat filled meal.
+Even if the idea of giving up meat for the whole of National Vegetarian Week is daunting, try my delicious recipes to replace just one meat filled meal.
 Or make this delicious Aubergine (Eggplant) Lasagna recipe straight from The Vegetarian Society.
 Every meal really does count and just one meal at a time, you too can eat less meat while still enjoying lots of satisfying, yummy recipes.